 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 36-591.
-Adult developmental homes; child developmental homes; licensing; notification requirements; exception; annual inspection
+Group homes; licensing; notification requirements; exception; annual inspection

-B. Group homes, except for those described in subsection E of this section, shall be licensed for health and safety by the department of health services pursuant to section 36-132.
+A. Group homes, except for those described in subsection D of this section, shall be licensed for health and safety by the department of health services pursuant to section 36-132.

-1. Service providers who enter into contracts with the division for group homes or intermediate care facilities for individuals with intellectual disabilities.
+1. Service providers that enter into contracts with the division for group homes or intermediate care facilities for individuals with intellectual disabilities.

 2. Any violation of health and safety standards observed during monitoring visits.

-1. When a group home or intermediate care facility for individuals with intellectual disabilities license has been denied, suspended or revoked.
+1. When the license of a group home, nursing-supported group home or intermediate care facility for individuals with intellectual disabilities has been denied, suspended or revoked.

-2. Of any other licensing action taken on a group home or intermediate care facility for individuals with intellectual disabilities by the department of health services.
+2. Of any other licensing action taken on a group home, nursing-supported group home or intermediate care facility for individuals with intellectual disabilities by the department of health services.

 3. Of substantiated complaints regarding health and safety.

-F. The department shall annually visit each adult developmental home and child developmental home and inspect the premises used for the care of children or vulnerable adults for sanitation, fire and other actual and potential hazards.
-The department shall take any action it deems necessary to carry out the duties imposed by this section, including the denial of the application for licensure and the suspension or revocation of the home's license.
+E. The department shall take any action it deems necessary to carry out the duties imposed by this section, including denying the application for licensure and suspending or revoking the home's license.